openid/ipsie/IL1-SCIM.md

 This endpoint ensures that all groups are managed by the Identity Service.

-To ensure that large amounts of data can be read from the Application, the application must support with index-based or cursor-based pagination for the GET /Groups request.
-To ensure system stability and prevent abuse, the Application SHALL enforce rate limits on this endpoint and must respond with appropriate headers, such as "429 Too Many Requests" and "Retry-After," when limits are exceeded.
+To ensure that large amounts of data can be read from the Application, the application MUST support with index-based or cursor-based pagination for the GET /Groups request.
+To ensure system stability and prevent abuse, the Application SHALL enforce rate limits on this endpoint and MUST respond with appropriate headers, such as "429 Too Many Requests" and "Retry-After," when limits are exceeded.

 ##### Get Group By ID (GET /Group/{id})